 All selections need to win for the bet to be a winner.
 Multiply the odds of each selection to calculate the return on a winner.

-To calculate the odds of an ACCA, multiply the odds of each selection.
-Then take the total odds figure and multiply by your stake.
+Multiply the odds of each selection.
+Then, take the total odds figure and multiply by your stake.

 Placing an ACCA